Pseudoreflections on Prym Varieties: Introduction

 \subsubsection{Acknowledgements}

-The first author was partially supported by the ANID - Fondecyt grant 1220997.
+The first author was partially supported by the ANID - Fondecyt grant 1220997 as well as the Math-AmSud grant GV-BCEF 220010.
 The second and the third authors were partially supported by the Departament de Recerca i Universitats de la Generalitat de Catalunya (2021 SGR 00697), the Proyecto de Investigaci\'on PID2023-147642NB-100 and the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).